nikcleju/IT_Course/Labs/TestSubjects.md

     * The arguments are:
         * `input.dat`: the input file
         * `output.dat`: the output file
-        produced by the program (12.5% larger than the input)
+        produced by the program (will be 12.5% larger than the input)

     * The program should consist of the following steps:
         * declare two large vectors of `unsigned char`, for input